mottaquikarim/pycontent/content/topics/data_viz.md

 ## Box-and-Whiskers Plots

+For a data sample, a box-and-whiskers plot ("box plot" for short) helps you visually quantify the amount of **variability** in your data sample. *<DEFINE VARIABILITY>* The box plot visualizes this by leveraging the values of the quartiles in your data sample.

 <img src="https://miro.medium.com/max/1400/1*2c21SkzJMf3frPXPAR_gZA.png"/>

+* The range: The lowest point to the highest point
+* The IQR is represented by height of the box  bottom to the top of the box
+* The longer the whiskers are, the more variability there is in your sample
+* The more narrow the box, the more tightly focused the data points are around the median

 ### Pandas

-The pandas version of the box-and-whiskers plot is very simple, but a bit hard to read.
+The Pandas version of the box plot is very simple, but a bit hard to read.

 `<series>.plot(kind='box')`